Installation Guide for Home Owners

 If you are unsure call Roger at 705-795-8255 for Free Advice or Information.

 There are two aspects to floor protection: thermal protection – protecting the floor from radiant heat from the bottom of the stove – and ember protection.

 For ember protection, you need to have continuous, non-combustible flooring under your appliance, extending 8” beyond it at the rear and sides and extending 18” in front of the wood loading door.
 When I say “continuous” it means there can be no cracks where embers could get down to combustible material.
 So, patio stones won’t work unless you grout between them.

-If you have a certified appliance, you don’t need to worry about thermal protection.
-The legs are designed to be long enough to keep the firebox far enough from the floor that the floor won’t get too hot.
+If you have a certified appliance, you usually don’t need to worry about thermal protection.
+The legs are typically designed to be long enough to keep the firebox far enough from the floor that the floor won’t get too hot.
 If you have an uncertified appliance, you will need to have additional thermal protection under the stove.
 This gets complicated (different requirements for different leg lengths).
 My WETT Code book has all the different requirements if your stuck.

 Clearances around the appliance seem pretty straightforward…until they get complicated.
 Look at the sticker on the appliance to tell you how much space you need between the appliance and any combustible construction.

 Define combustible construction?
 Combustible means anything that is capable of catching fire and burning.
 This includes drywall.
 And a wood framed wall with brick in front of it is still combustible.
 So, unless you’ve got a solid masonry wall, you will have to comply with the required clearances.

 The sticker likely won’t tell you what the clearance to the ceiling needs to be.
 You have to calculate this by measuring the height of the stove in inches and subtracting that from 82”.
 That is: